futufeld/brainfunc/README.md

 ## Purpose

-This document describes how to build an interpreter for the Brainfuck language, which we shall call _Brainfunc_, using Haskell.
-It describes the components of the interpreter and also provides examples of those components.
+This document describes how to build an interpreter for the Brainfuck language using Haskell.
+We shall call the interpreter _Brainfunc_.
+This document describes the components of the interpreter and also provides examples of those components.
 The goals of this document are to 1) assist readers to build a small program in Haskell and 2) expose readers to design considerations in functional programming.

 ## Contents